Gerald Matticks: Corruption on the waterfront

 Matticks had West End Gang members working in all four of the port's terminals, but the Termont terminal on Notre-Dame Boulevard was described as his "power base".
 To smuggle drugs into the port, Matticks only needed the control of the checkers who knew the serial numbers of the containers being off-loaded and workers who knew the shipping plans.
 McGarr stated in an interview that even if someone who wanted to import drugs did not know the serial number of the containers, all that was necessary was a photograph of the container with the drugs as he stated: "And you say, 'When this one off the boat-there's no paperwork for it-just have it put somewhere' No problem".

 In January 1998, Dominic Taddeo, the CEO of the Montreal Port Authority who has often claimed there was no corruption in the Port of Montreal, stated in a press conference that the claims that Matticks controlled the port were "hearsay" as he claimed: "There's no question of that in Montreal.
 Our terminals are secure".
-About these claims, Commander Bouchard has stated that man who really runs the Port of Montreal is Matticks, saying: "Nothing comes out of the harbor until Matticks says it comes out of the harbor.
+About these claims, Commander Bouchard has stated that the man who really runs the Port of Montreal is Matticks, saying: "Nothing comes out of the harbor until Matticks says it comes out of the harbor.
 How the hell can Taddeo honestly say on camera that it's the best-run business?
 What are you, blind?"